 Other partners include Microsoft who will be incorporating one of their ‘Experience Centres’ into the building; the space will showcase their latest technology and provide a platform for networking and business development.

 UA92 is continuing to develop partnerships with likeminded businesses and it is hoped that the integration of such a rich, diverse and complementary series of uses will create an attractive and exciting destination for students, in addition to transforming the former Kellogg’s site.
-UA92 will open for its first cohort of students in September 2019.
+UA92 welcomed its first cohort of students in September 2019.

 “At UA92, we believe that success is down to more than luck and talent.
 It’s about working hard to be the best.
 Striving to achieve your dreams.
 And never giving up until you’ve made it.”